Mbialowas10/MobileDev/index.md

 Kotlin gained more traction after **Google's announcement that Kotlin is the official language for Android Development**.
 Kotlin is a multiple purpose langauge e.g. code can be used to full-stack development, Mobile and front-end development.

 Kotlin code can be _converted_ to other source code in Android studio e.g you can convert Kotlin to Java code and vice versa.
+You can even run Java alongside with Kotlin, however, I don't recommend doing so.

-Kotlin allows a programming to write code in any of the following paradigms
+Kotlin allows a developer to write code in any of the following paradigms
 - OOP
 - Functional Programming
 - Scripting